|Project Name:||Performance Tests for Geosynthetic Reinforced Soil (GRS)|

 |Start Date:||August 15, 2011|

-(1) Investigate the relationship between reinforcement spacing and reinforcement strength.
+(2) Evaluate the relationship between reinforcement strength and spacing.

 |Expected Benefits:||The expected benefit is advancement of the design of geosynthetic reinforced soil walls and abutments.|